tiaguinho/hello/content/posts/board_draw.md

 ---
-title: "Short Path Algorithm (Part 1)"
+title: "Shortest Path Algorithm (Part 1)"
 date: 2020-08-03T08:56:04-03:00
-description: This is the first part of a study on how short path algorithms work.
+description: This is the first part of a study on how shortest path algorithms work.
 categories: ["CS"]
 tags: ["algorithm", "python", "pillow", "study"]
 draft: false
 ---

-# Short Path Algorithm (Part 1)
+# Shortest Path Algorithm (Part 1)

-This is the first part of a study on how short path algorithms work.
+This is the first part of a study on how shortest path algorithms work.
 This study is divided into three parts.

 * 1) Draw an empty board
 * 2) Add obstacles randomly
-* 3) Implement the short path algorithm
+* 3) Implement the shortest path algorithm

 The division intends to make it easier to understand and visualize the algorithm.